American homes are shrinking. One recent survey found that home sizes reduced almost 2% between March 2021 and 2022.

 Thankfully, TV-mounted fireplaces are a thing, so long as you take some precautions regarding fireplace selection and installation.
 Read on to find out what those are.

 For Flatscreen TVs read this article instead: Can You Hang a Flatscreen TV Over a Fireplace?
 Here’s Everything You Need to Know

 What Are TV-Mounted Fireplaces?

 Essentially, the name says it all.
-A TV-mounted fireplace is a fireplace that has a TV attached to the wall above it.
+A TV-mounted fireplace is a fireplace that has a TV sitting on a mantle above it.
 People might choose to do this for many reasons, but the number one reason is space.

-There is little free wall space in the living room of a small condo or studio apartment, so mounting the TV above the fireplace makes sense.
+There is little free wall space in the living room of a small condo or studio apartment, so sitting TV above the fireplace makes sense in most family rooms.